czue/pegasus-docs/deployment/troubleshooting.md

 This is usually caused by a misconfigured `ALLOWED_HOSTS` setting.
 See [the section on `ALLOWED_HOSTS`](https://docs.saaspegasus.com/deployment/production-checklist.html#set-your-allowed-hosts) to fix.

+### App is online but all styles are broken

+**Problem:**

+Your app is working but all the pages look horrible and unstyled.

+**Solution:**

+It's likely that your static file set up is not correct.
+If you use Pegasus-supported deployments, this shouldn't happen, but if you've veered from them at all it's a common failure mode.

+To fix, Ensure that you are running `collectstatic` somewhere in your deployment pipeline, and that your `STATIC_ROOT` is properly configured.
+More on static files in production can be found in the [Django documentation](https://docs.djangoproject.com/en/4.1/howto/static-files/deployment/).

 ### JavaScript API clients not working

 **Problem**